 Planning Division – The State Health Planning Division of the Department of Health whose purpose is to develop the state health plan and to conduct other related studies.

 Public Hearings – A fact-finding public hearing on an application held in the area in which the project is to be located per request by interested parties or at the direction of the Executive Director.

-Progress Reports – The Health Services and Development Agency Rules require that an Annual Progress Report be submitted each year and a Final Project Report form is to be submitted within ninety (90) days after completion of a project which shall include completion date, final costs, and other relevant information in regards to the project, pursuant to Public Acts 2002, Chapter No. 780, §16-11-1609(d).
+Progress Reports – The Health Facilities Commission Rules require that an Annual Progress Report be submitted each year and a Final Project Report form is to be submitted within ninety (90) days after completion of a project which shall include completion date, final costs, and other relevant information in regards to the project, pursuant to Public Acts 2002, Chapter No. 780, §16-11-1609(d).

 Rehabilitation Facility – An inpatient or residential facility that is operated for the primary purpose of assisting in the rehabilitation of physically disabled persons through an integrated program of medical and other services that is provided under professional supervision.

-Review Cycle – The timeframe set for the review and initial decision on applications for certificate of need applications that have been deemed complete.
-The first day of the month is the first day of the review cycle in accordance with T.C.A. §68-11-1601, et seq., as amended by Public Chapter 780, upon the CON application being deemed complete by the Agency.
+Review Cycle – The time-frame set for the review and initial decision on applications for certificate of need applications that have been deemed complete.
+The fifteenth of the month is the first day of the review cycle in accordance with T.C.A. §68-11-1601, et seq., as amended by Public Chapter 780, upon the CON application being deemed complete by the Agency.

 State Health Plan – The plan that is developed by the State Health Planning Division containing clear statements of goals, objectives, criteria and standards for the purpose of guiding the development of health care programs administered or funded by the State of Tennessee through its departments, agencies and programs.
-The State Health Plan provides guidance to the Tennessee Health Services and Development Agency (HSDA) when issuing Certificates of Need (CON).
+The State Health Plan provides guidance to the Tennessee Health Facilities Commission (HFC) when issuing Certificates of Need (CON).
 [Acts 2002, ch.
 780, §4.]